Shine (1910 song): Ry Cooder version with original introduction

-On his 1978 album Jazz, Ry Cooder performed the song in a "52nd Street" small band setting, with the introductory verse that explains what the song is all about.
-He noted that it had been written in 1910 near the end of the "Coon song era", and described it as a unique comment on the black face sensibilities of that genre.
+On his 1978 album Jazz, Ry Cooder performed the song with a small jazz band for accompaniment, singing the original 1910 chorus lyric and the first of the two 1910 verse lyrics.
+Cooder wrote liner notes for the album and said of the song that it had been written near the end of the "Coon song era", calling it "a unique comment on that genre's black face sensibilities."